Ixtapa Guerrero, Mexico Travel Guide

 Observe local customs for considerate dealings.

-Attire varies by location and activity.
+Attire varies by location and action.

 Always seek permission before taking photos of individuals, specifically children.